Privacy policy

 • Supporting one of our campaigns to improve care

 We collect your name, email address and mobile number to send you campaign updates, when you provide us with these details for this purpose.
-We share this information with MailChimp, which is an automated email platform, to send you emails and keep these details in Raiser’s Edge, which is an externally hosted database.
+We share this information with MailChimp and Dotdigital which are automated email platforms, to send you emails and keep these details in Raiser’s Edge, which is an externally hosted database.
 Our lawful basis for processing your information is consent.

 Other than as set out above, we do not share your data with any third parties.

-When you sign up to our Online Bereavement Counselling Service
+People signing up to the Online Bereavement Counselling service

 We collect your name; phone number; email address; description of help required (free text field).